 At this point, I guess I’m just waiting until the frustration builds up to the point where I just give in.
 (That’s what happened last time).
 It doesn’t seem like this will happen before the blue-bonnets wilt away- which is likely to be very soon- so there goes another year of wasted opportunity.
 Another year of our lives gone by.

 This story is getting old, and I’ve recently come to realize a few things.

 Here’s the thing: these portraits aren’t for Vogue or Cosmopolitan.
 They’re for my family- who loves me no matter how many pounds I think I need to lose.
-My family doesn’t care about my stretch marks and belly fat.
+My family doesn’t care about my chubby cheeks and belly fat.
 They love me for who I am- they don’t see the overweight and aging mother of three that I see- they see their Mama, who they love to smother with affection- and if I was a smart woman, I’d capture this moment in time while I can.